List of unproduced Dark Horse Comics projects: ArchEnemies film

+Monkeyman and O'Brien TV series

+On January 1, 2000, it was revealed that producer Jeff Kline was awaiting a pick-up order from the Fox Kids Network for a cel-animated Monkeyman and O'Brien series.
+The production had gotten as far as scripting (with significant input from creator Art Adams).

 The Black Pearl film

 Although The Black Pearl was originally co-written with his cousin, Eric Johnson, as a screenplay, Mark Hamill has reported difficulties getting Hollywood to make a film adaptation that matches his vision for the project.
 He first expressed a strong desire to direct a film version of the story in January 1996, months before the first issue hit newsstands.
 Hamill has allowed multiple production deals to elapse and announced several projected dates for the start of filming.
 At the L.A.
-Comedy Shorts Film Festival on April 17, 2010, Hamill said that he secured backing from British investors for a $7-million budget, and that he will direct the film.
+Comedy Shorts Film Festival on April 17, 2010, Hamill said that he secured backing from British investors for a $7 million budget, and that he will direct the film.
 He made a formal announcement at the Cannes Film Festival in May.
 Hamill described his vision for the project as a "dark, edgy thriller" and that he was seeking an "R" rating for the completed film.